JuliaBooks/Books.jl/docs/contents/getting-started.md

 It doesn't matter whether the files contain headings or at what levels the heading are.
 Pandoc will just place the texts behind each other.

-This list doesn't mention `index.md` located in `contents/`.
+This list doesn't mention the [homepage](/) for the website.
-`index.md` is added automatically when generating html output and will be the [homepage](/) for the website.
+That one is specified on a per project basis with `homepage_contents`, which defaults to `index`.
-It typically contains the link to the generated PDF.
+The homepage typically contains the link to the generated PDF.
-Note that content placed `index.md` is only added to the html output and not to pdf or other outputs.
+Note that the homepage is only added to the html output and not to pdf or other outputs.

 ## Templates {#sec:templates}